HuangChiEn/easy_config/pypi_pkg/README.md

     args.lucky_num

-That's why I packaged my solution to this issue.
-The easy_config will have following attribute :
+That leverage me to package my solution for solving this issue.
+The easy_config will cover the following attributes :

 1. **simple & customized syntax of declaration (partially support)**

 2. **Accept multiple config file with dynamic style**

-3. **Declare customized class instance in the config file (partially support)**
+3. **Declare customized class instance in the config file**

-4. **Commend-line update default value**
+4. **Commend-line update all declared-value wherever it belong**

 5. **Support the absl style FLAGS functionality**

+6. **Omegaconf like hierachical config**

 And, of course the following attribute will also be supported :